 Amanda Forsythe studied at Vassar and at the New England Conservatory.
-Her early career was largely focussed on Baroque repertory.
 She made her European debut in 2007 as Corinna (Il viaggio a Reims) at the Rossini Opera Festival in Pesaro.
-Her operatic appearances since have included Dalinda (Ariodante) for Grand Théâtre de Genève and Bavarian State Opera, Barbarina for the Théâtre des Champs-Elysées, the title role in Niobe, regina di Tebe, Drusilla and Poppea (L’incoronazione di Poppea) and Edilia (Handel’s Almira) for Boston Early Music Festival, Amenaide (Tancredi) for Opera Boston, Iris (Semele) for Seattle Opera, Nannetta for Angers-Nantes Opéra, Manto in Luxembourg, Jemmy (Guillaume Tell) for the Rossini Opera Festival, Pesaro, and Marzelline (Fidelio) with the Accademia Nazionale di Santa Cecilia.
-For Boston Baroque her roles include Poppea (Agrippina), the title role in Partenope and Atalanta (Serse) in concert.
-Her contemporary roles include Angel (Peter Eötvös’s Angels in America) and Young Margarta/Nuria (Osvaldo Golijov’s Ainamadar).
+Her operatic appearances since have included Dalinda (Ariodante) for Grand Théâtre de Genève and Bavarian State Opera, Pamina (Die Zauberflöte) for Seattle Opera and Rome Opera, Marzelline in concert with the Accademia Nazionale di Santa Cecilia in Rome under Pappano, the title role in Niobe, regina di Tebe, Angelica (Steffani’s Orlando generoso), Drusilla and Poppea (L’incoronazione di Poppea) and Edilia (Handel’s Almira) for Boston Early Music Festival, Amenaide (Tancredi) for Opera Boston, Semele for Opera Philadelphia, Nannetta for Angers-Nantes Opéra, Manto in Luxembourg and Jemmy (Guillaume Tell) for the Rossini Opera Festival.
+For Boston Baroque her roles include Poppea (Agrippina), Partenope and Atalanta (Serse) in concert.
+Her contemporary roles include Angel (Peter Eötvös’s Angels in America) and Young Margarita/Nuria (Osvaldo Golijov’s Ainadamar).